VineethChivukula/dsvisualizer/README.md

 # Data Structure Visualizer

-This project is a web application for visualizing various data structures in java.
+This project is a web application for visualizing various data structures in Java.
 It allows users to switch between light and dark themes and provides a user-friendly interface for interacting with different data structures.

 ## Table of Contents